itsaps/RB_rdyn_4unity/README.md

 # RB_rdyn_4unity

-Implementation of exact rotation dynamics for Unity
+Implementation of exact rotation dynamics for rigid bodies in Unity

-## Unity Physix is wrong
+## Unity physics is wrong

 When it comes to simulating rotations there are some unintuitiv behaviors in the real world.
 [Youtube Video from Veritasium](https://youtu.be/1VPfZ_XzisU)

 There are 2 things to consider for an object floating undisturbed in free space: